pmainguet/udemy-courses/Javascript/README.md

 ## IIFE - Immediatly Invoked Function Expressions (Self Invocation Pattern)

-* Self invocation is when a funciton execute immediatly upon its definition.
+* Self invocation is when a function executes immediatly upon its definition.
 * We use self invocation when we don't want to create a function name to reduce risk of definition collision (functions with same name in same scope) and want to execute right away on declaration, so that we have private variables (not accessible from outside the scope of the function)

                                         |       Better to use